medined/perl-5-by-example/perl_5_by_example/debugging.md

 <P><B><PRE>$DB::alias{'pFoo'} = 'print("foo=$foo\n");';</PRE></B>After you create this
 file and its alias definitions, the aliases will be available in every debugging session.

-<H3><A
-name="Examples: Using the Debugger as an Interactive Interpreter">Examples:
+### Examples: Using the Debugger as an Interactive Interpreter

-Using the Debugger as an Interactive Interpreter</A></H3>In Chapter 13, "<A href="ch13.htm">Handling Errors and Signals</A>," you learned how to create an interactive Perl interpreter that could replace shell and batch files.
+In [](./errors.md), you learned how to create an interactive Perl interpreter that could replace shell and batch files.
 The program was shown in Listing 13.3.
 You can also use the debugger as an interactive interpreter.
 In fact, it does an even better job in some cases.